Add Your Heading Text Here

 2. Pair Them With the Right Mentor

-Mentor Patient.
-Clear.
-Skilled.
-Flat rate + small bonus 90 days
+Mentor Patient, skilled, clear communicator Flat rate + bonus 90 Days

-Apprentice Coachable.
-Reliable.
-Eager.
-Hourly or hybrid 90 days
+Apprentice Coachable, reliable, eager to learn Hourly or hybrid 90 Days

 3. Build a 3-Tier Skill Ladder

-People work harder when they see the next step.
+People work harder when they can clearly see the next step.
+Without structure, development feels random and motivation fades quickly.

 Level Focus Goal Reward

-Apprentice Basic service 3 months + 2 certs Recognition
+Apprentice Basic service work 3 months + 2 certifications Recognition

-Core Tech Brakes, minor diag 6 months + 85% accuracy Pay raise
+Core Tech Brakes and light diagnostics 6 months + 85% accuracy Pay raise

-Senior Tech Full diag, mentoring 12 months + 90% efficiency Bonus
+Senior Tech Full diagnostics and mentoring 12 months + 90% efficiency Bonus

 4️.
 Track Progress With Real KPIs